-&lt;sup>42I myself am one of these people who often have great difficulty finding and connecting with certain important trauma roots.
+&lt;sup>52I myself am one of these people who often have great difficulty finding and connecting with certain important trauma roots.
 So with my own personal healing journey, when I bump into certain triggers and get stirred up about certain strategic issues, I just jump right into healing work instead of starting with the positive memory, appreciation, and initial connection with Jesus.

-&lt;sup>43One last observation regarding certain traumatic memories being especially hard to access: The same recipient can sometimes experience dramatic variability from one issue to the next.
+same recipient can sometimes experience dramatic variability from one issue to the next.
 That is, a given recipient can come into a session all stirred up about certain issues, but with attunement regarding the initial triggering and reassurance that we will come right back to it, the recipient will be able to easily reconnect with the initial triggering and easily find the underlying traumatic memories, even after temporarily changing gears to go through the usual initial steps of positive memory recall, appreciation, and connection with Jesus.
 And this same recipient will have the opposite experience with other issues - with other issues, if they temporarily change gears to go through the initial steps of connecting with Jesus in the positive memory, they will have tremendous difficulty reconnecting with the initial triggering and finding the underlying traumatic memories.
 With these recipients, the facilitator and recipient will want to work together to identify the strategic targets for which they will want to use the modified process of going straight to healing work.